71vest/nCaptcha/README.md

 A lightweight CAPTCHA generation system currently in development.
 This initial version serves as a foundation for future improvements.
 - This is a project I am uploading to Github to populate the project, it is not some major pinnacle of my skills

+# On your own you have to create Front-End, in the next update it will appear, but it is not hard :)

 ## Current Status
 ⚠️ **Experimental Version**: This is an early-stage project demonstrating basic CAPTCHA generation capabilities.
 Several components were developed with AI assistance.